-Epigenetic regulation does not involve changes of the DNA sequence itself, but instead involve biochemical modification of either the DNA itself or of proteins that intimately associate with DNA as the key mediators of cellular function.
-These modifications facilitate the appropriate downstream biological effects through changes in gene expression.
+Epigenetic regulation involves biochemical modification of either DNA itself or proteins that are intimately associated with DNA.
+These modifications lead to changes in gene expression that facilitate downstream biological effects.

 DURECT's Epigenetic Regulator Program involves a multi-year collaborative effort with the Department of Internal Medicine at Virginia Commonwealth University (VCU), the VCU Medical Center and the McGuire VA Medical Center.
-The knowledge base supporting this program is a result of more than 30 years of lipid research by Shunlin Ren, M.D., Ph.D., Professor of Internal Medicine at the VCU Medical Center and a recipient of multiple grants from the National Institutes of Health (NIH) and other agencies for metabolic disease research.
-During the course of this program, a number of endogenous and synthetic compounds have been discovered that may have therapeutic utility for various diseases, disorders or syndromes.
-The lead compound from this program, DUR-928, is an endogenous, orally available small molecule that modulates the activity of various nuclear receptors that play important regulatory roles in lipid homeostasis, inflammation and cell survival.
-Under a license with Virginia Commonwealth University, we hold the exclusive worldwide right to develop and commercialize DUR-928 and related molecules discovered in the program.
+The knowledge base supporting this program is a result of more than 30 years of lipid research by Shunlin Ren, M.D., Ph.D., Professor of Internal Medicine at the VCU Medical Center.
+The lead compound from this program, DUR-928, is an endogenous, orally bioavailable, small molecule that modulates the gene expression of various nuclear receptors that play important regulatory roles in lipid homeostasis, inflammation, and cell survival.
+Under a license with VCU, we hold the exclusive royalty-bearing worldwide right to develop and commercialize DUR-928 and related molecules discovered in the program.

 The biological activity of DUR-928 has been demonstrated in over a dozen different animal disease models involving three animal species.
-Several of these disease models represent chronic metabolic disorders of hepatic lipid accumulation and dysfunction (e.g., NAFLD and NASH) and several represent acute organ injuries (e.g., endotoxin shock, acute oxidative damage, ischemic-reperfusion kidney injury, and stroke models).
+Some of these models represent acute organ injuries (e.g., endotoxin shock, acute oxidative damage, ischemic-reperfusion kidney injury, and stroke models) and several represent chronic metabolic disorders involving hepatic lipid accumulation and dysfunction (e.g., NASH and NAFLD).

-Our major product research and development efforts planned for DUR-928 in 2019 are set forth in the following table:
+Our major product research and development efforts for DUR-928 are set forth in the following table: